 We get it.
 Running a start-up is a high pressure situation.
 You only have one shot to get things off the ground.
 That pressure makes start-ups vulnerable.
-That’s why we were dismayed but not shocked to hear that some well-known startup incubators are pushing email harvesting services on their clients.
+That’s why we were dismayed but not shocked to hear that some well-known startup incubators are pushing email harvesting and email scraping services on their clients when they should be helping them collect email addresses legally.
 The sad part here is that many startups are naïve to the risks of email harvesting.

 What is Email Harvesting?